NFL at 100: Eagles upset Patriots, give Philly a special win

 The Eagles fell short in their bid to win consecutive Super Bowl titles, losing 20-14 at New Orleans in the divisional round of the playoffs after Foles led them to a wild-card win at Chicago helped by Cody Parkey’s ”double doink” kick at the end.

-Foles stepped in again after Wentz sustained a season-ending back injury and led the team to a 5-2 record, including playoffs.
+Foles stepped in again after Wentz suffered a season-ending back injury and led the team to a 5-2 record, including playoffs.
 The Eagles were 5-6 with Wentz, but there was no quarterback controversy.

 Foles signed with Jacksonville in free agency and Wentz got a lucrative contract extension.
-This season, the Eagles (5-4) have battled injuries and inconsistency but have won two in a row and are battling Dallas (5-4) in the NFC East.
+This season, the Eagles (5-4) have been plagued by injuries and inconsistency but have won two in a row and are battling Dallas (5-4) in the NFC East.

 HISTORY